novel-zlood/novel-zlood.github.io/source/_posts/rptc/rptc-128.md

 “I said no!”

 “What did he say?
 Did he notice our relationship?
 No, what relationship do we have?
 We’re not even dating…”

-By ‘our,’ she meant her and Lee Hyun-woo.

 And saying that, she didn’t know why she looked so forlorn.